joelwetzel/Hubitat-AudioVideo/README.md

 # Hubitat-AudioVideo
-This repo is a single place to document my experiments in controlling AV equipment from Hubitat and related systems.
+This repo is a single place to document my experiments in controlling AV equipment from a Hubitat installation.

+This is an area of functionality that is less developed (by Hubitat and the community) than things like lights, locks, motions sensors, etc.  Hubitat supports some smart receivers, but not a lot else.

+My efforts certainly don't solve it all, but solved my own use cases.
+Hopefully it can provide inspiration so that either Hubitat or the community can develop a larger set of tools.

 ## Context
 I have an extensively developed Hubitat installation in my home.
 I have it connected up to HomeKit and to Alexa.
 Control of the devices generally happens through 3 mechanisms (from highest usage to lowest):